Maximising Sustainability while at Home and Abroad

 Taking the Eurostar from London to Paris allows access to the rest of the European Rail Network.
 Other options of reaching Europe without flying include; boarding a ferry to cross the English Channel or taking your car on the Eurotunnel.

-Examples of carbon emissions from different transport options:
+Examples of carbon emissions from different transport options for a family of 4:

-- Flying to Paris from London in economy class emits 58kg CO2 per passenger.
+- Flying 4 people to Paris from London return in economy class emits 440kg CO2 for the family

-- Travelling by a medium sized petrol car from London to Paris via a ferry from Dover to Calais emits 87.5kg CO2 per car
+- Travelling by a medium sized petrol car from London to Paris via a ferry from Dover to Calais emits 173kg CO2 per car

-- Travelling by a medium sized diesel car from London to Paris via a ferry from Dover to Calais emits 78kg CO2 per car
+- Travelling by a medium sized diesel car from London to Paris via a ferry from Dover to Calais emits 156kg CO2 per car

 - Sustrans has created a map showing all UK cycle paths